 The Living With Wildlife philosophy is to provide for the protection of wild species now and in the future.
 To that end, the MSPCA promotes harmonious and peaceful coexistence between people and wildlife in urban, suburban, and rural Massachusetts' communities through humane, long-term, and cost-effective resolutions of human-animal conflicts.

 Read about common conflicts with wildlife and how to avoid them.
-During the springtime, many wild animals are very active - you may see them in your yard or home as they search for food or a place to raise their young.
+During the fall, many wild animals are very active preparing for winter - you may see them in your yard or home as they search for food or a place to raise their young.
 Learn what to do if you find an animal, how to prevent wildlife conflicts in and around your home, how to avoid collisions with wildlife on the move, and how to safely enjoy the outdoors during hunting seasons.

 Visit the Intruder Excluder, an interactive house that will allow you to choose the location of your home or yard affected by the intruder, identify the intruder, and find a humane, long-term solution!